pemukl/python-template/README.md

 - git installed
   `brew install git`
 - pre-commit installed
-  `brew install git`
+  `brew install pre-commit`
 - cookiecutter installed
   `brew install cookiecutter`
-- optionally docker and docker-compose installed
+- optionally docker (or [Orbstack](https://orbstack.dev/) 😉) and docker-compose installed

 ## How you do it

 Just run the following command to start a new project in the current directory.

     cookiecutter https://github.com/pemukl/python-template

+Credits: Thanks to the team at [at] for showing me cookiecutter via [their template](https://github.com/at-gmbh/at-python-template).